1934 FIFA World Cup final

 The 1934 FIFA World Cup final was the second edition of the football quadrennial tournament match contested by the men's national teams of FIFA to determine the 1934 FIFA World Cup champions: Italy and Czechoslovakia.
 It took place on 10 June 1934 at the Stadio Nazionale PNF in Rome, Italy.

 After going a goal down, Italy came back to win the match 2–1 despite temperatures approaching 40 °C.

 The last surviving player from that final was Czechoslovakia goalkeeper František Plánička who died on 20 July 1996 at the age of 92.

 Background

 Uruguay boycotted the 1934 edition due to the lack of European teams in the previous tournament and Argentina was eliminated in the first round of the tournament by Sweden, assured that a previous team would not be defending their title.

-This was the debut for each team in the FIFA World Cup.
+This was the debut for each of the finalists in the FIFA World Cup.
 This was the eleventh contest between the two teams, their immediate previous match being at the 1933–35 Central European International Cup held in Florence, Italy; Italy prevailed 2–0.
 This leveled the head-to-head in the World Cup match to three all with four draws.